Livewire (DC Comics) explained

 Following this, Willis forms a short-lived alliance with Parasite in the episode "Double Dose" and a separate alliance with Harley Quinn and Poison Ivy in The New Batman Adventures episode "Girls' Night Out", only to be defeated by Superman in the former episode and by Supergirl and Batgirl in the latter.

-In the Justice League episode "Hereafter" Pt.
-1, Willis (voiced by an uncredited Maria Canals-Barrera) joins the Superman Revenge Squad to fulfill their eponymous goal, only to be defeated by the Justice League.
-As of the Justice League Unlimited episode "Dead Reckoning", she joined Gorilla Grodd's Secret Society.
+In the Justice League episode "Hereafter", Livewire (voiced by an uncredited Maria Canals-Barrera) joins the Superman Revenge Squad to fulfill their eponymous goal, only to be defeated by the Justice League.
+In Justice League Unlimited, she joins Gorilla Grodd's Secret Society.

 Comics